Are you an Alien of Extraordinary Ability?

 O-1 visas are granted for a maximum of 3 years, but will ordinary last the duration of a specific event such as a project or tour.
 O-1A and B visas can be renewed for increments of 12 months.
 They are renewable indefinitely, provided you continue to meet O-1 visa requirements.

-For aliens of extraordinary ability seeking to secure permanent residence status in the US, the immigrant visa to consider would be the EB-1A classification.
+For aliens of extraordinary ability seeking to secure permanent residence status in the US, the immigrant visa to consider would in most cases be the EB-1A classification.

 If you are considering your US immigration options and believe the O visa may be appropriate, take professional legal advice on your circumstances and eligibility and for consideration of alternative visa options.

 NNU Immigration are specialists in US visa applications.
-We have extensive experience in the O visa applications, helping individuals of extraordinary ability across a diverse range of fields.
-We can advise on your circumstances, and support through the visa application and interview process including strategies for your submission and supporting documents.
+We have extensive experience in the O visa and Green Card applications, helping individuals of extraordinary ability across a diverse range of fields.
+We can advise on your circumstances, and support you through the visa application and interview process including strategies for your submission and supporting documents.
 Contact us if you have a question about the O-1 visa.

 This article does not constitute direct legal advice and is for informational purposes only.